Here’s our podiatrist Tanya with a list of the best thongs you can wear in Australia. We’re talking comfort, support and also versatility.

 Thongs are still not suitable for all feet.
 In particular circumstances podiatrists try to encourage sandals over thongs.
 With conditions like peripheral neuropathy, poor balance, deformities like clawed toes, and people with diabetes the fixation quality that sandals provide are a safer option.

-Don’t worry, there are so many options, and our podiatrist Gus has put together a couple of lists.
+Don’t worry, there are so many options, and our podiatrist Gus has put together a couple of gems for you to read.

 I’ll finish with a couple of final pointers for when you’re choosing the best thongs for your feet.